Assessment of the Dimension-5 Seesaw Portal and Impact of Exotic Higgs Decays on Non-Pointing Photon Searches: Searches for Non-Pointing Photons at the LHC

 \section{Searches for Non-Pointing Photons at the LHC}

-In this Section we consider the possibility of identifying GeV-scale heavy neutrinos as long-lived particles (LLPs).
-For this, we turn to the many searches for neutral LLPs that have been conducted at the LHC with final state photons coming from their displaced decays \cite{ATLAS:2014kbb, ATLAS:2013etx, CMS:2019zxa, CMS:2012bbi, Mahon:2021bai, Zhang:2020awq}.
+We now turn to possible LHC probes of the model, which can be sensitive to GeV-scale heavy neutrinos.
+Here, current bounds on heavy neutrinos~\cite{CMS:2022rqc, Sirunyan:2018mtv, ATLAS:2019kpx, CMS:2019lwf, ATLAS:2018dcj} are based on standard Seesaw interactions, and can be avoided if the latter decays exclusively into final states with photons.
+It is then of interest to find out if LHC searches can probe our model at all, and test the existence of the dipole coupling.

+With this in mind, we identify two regimes: one where the $N_h$ decays promptly, and one where it is a long-lived particle.
+For this work, we are interested in the case where the heavy neutrinos are long-lived, meaning that we focus on searches for particles with large lifetimes decaying into displaced photons, such as~\cite{ATLAS:2014kbb, ATLAS:2013etx, CMS:2019zxa, CMS:2012bbi, Mahon:2021bai, Zhang:2020awq}.

+As seen in Figure~\ref{fig:NuGammaLifeEff}, the $N_h$ decay length depends on the Seesaw mixing, such that its enhancement by $R$ leads to shorter lifetimes.
+This means that if one wants to have a specific decay length, having an enhancement requires smaller $\alpha_{NB}$.
+On the other hand, the $N_h\to\nu\,\gamma$ branching ratio depends only on the mass and value of $\alpha_{NB}$, so, for a given mass, in order to maximize the branching ratio into photons, we need the largest possible $\alpha_{NB}$.
+From this, we conclude that searches for displaced photons will be most sensitive to the case where there is no $R$ enhancement on the Seesaw mixing, which is precisely the regime where LEP has no sensitivity.
+In other words, these kind of searches are complementary to those at LEP.

-In order to assess the impact of these searches for our model, we consider Higgs decays into heavy neutrino pairs.
-The reason for choosing this production mode is straightforward: since we are interested in long lifetimes, we focus on scenarios with no enhancement from $R$ (and thus, no constraints from LEP).
-Then, all of the $N_h$ production modes at colliders from the standard Seesaw~\cite{Deppisch:2015qwa,Antusch:2016ejd,Abdullahi:2022jlv} are strongly suppressed.
+Since we focus on scenarios with no enhancement from $R$, all of the $N_h$ production modes at colliders from the standard Seesaw~\cite{Deppisch:2015qwa,Antusch:2016ejd,Abdullahi:2022jlv} are strongly suppressed.
 In light of this, the best bet for heavy neutrino production comes from the Anisimov-Graesser operator, as can be seen in Eq.~(\ref{eq:L_higgsnn}).
-This leads to the following partial width for Higgs decay into two heavy neutrinos~\cite{Graesser:2007yj,Aparici:2009fh}:
+This leads to the following partial width for exotic Higgs decay into two heavy neutrinos~\cite{Graesser:2007yj,Aparici:2009fh}: